-PURPOSE: The Regional Solicitation for federal transportation project funding is a competitive application process that selects projects as part of two federal programs: Surface Transportation Block Grant program (STBG) and Congestion Mitigation and Air Quality Improvement (CMAQ) Program.
+PURPOSE: The Regional Solicitation for federal transportation project funding is a competitive application process that selects projects as part of two federal programs: Surface Transportation Block

+Grant program (STBG) and Congestion Mitigation and Air Quality Improvement (CMAQ) Program.
+The Council also participates in the Highway Safety Improvement Program (HSIP) solicitation, administered by MnDOT.
 The application components are evaluated and updated every two years prior to releasing the next application.
-In the subsequent year, applicants submit project proposals which are scored, ranked, and selected for funding.
-During 2021, the application was evaluated and updated.
-Scoring and selection will occur in 2022.

-- Release Regional Solicitation application in first quarter 2022 applications received second quarter 2022. - Coordinate scoring committee membership with regional partners, committees meet and discuss scoring procedures and score applications.
+During 2023, the application will be evaluated and updated.
+Scoring and selection will occur in 2024.
+In addition, in 2023 a major evaluation of the Regional Solicitation will begin.
+This major update is conducted approximately every 10 years along with the updates to the Regional Development Guide and TPP.
+This study will be completed in early 2026 and will first impact the 2026 Regional Solicitation.

-- Develop potential funding scenarios across the modal application categories for review by TAC and TAB. - Select Regional Solicitation projects in late 2022 for program years 2026 and 2027 funding. - Score Unique Projects application category utilizing a TAB work group and recommend projects for 2024 and 2025 funding. - Work with MnDOT on HSIP application, scoring and project selection - Showcase project successes of completed projects funded through the Regional Solicitation. - Update online mapping tool and database of past funded projects.
+- Work with partners to update the 2024 Regional Solicitation application in response to feedback received from the 2022 Solicitation. - Work with MnDOT on HSIP application changes. - Showcase project successes of completed projects funded through the Regional Solicitation. - Update online mapping tool and database of past funded projects. - Prepare an RFP, get the Regional Solicitation Evaluation study under contract, and begin work.
+(This study will carry into early 2026 and be used for the 2026 Regional Solicitation.)

-PRODUCTS COMPLETION DATES 2022 Regional Solicitation Application Release Q1 2022 Regional Solicitation 2026-2027 Projects Selection (including HSIP projects) Q4 2022 Unique Projects selection for 2024-2025 Q4 2022 Update Online Mapping Tool of Funded Projects Q4 annually
+PRODUCTS COMPLETION DATES 2024 Regional Solicitation and HSIP Application Approval Q4 2023 Regional Solicitation 2028-2029 Projects Selection (including HSIP projects) Q4 2024 New 2023 Study: Regional Solicitation Evaluation Q1 2026 Update Online Mapping Tool of Funded Projects Q4 annually

-- State and local partners are involved with the creation of the Solicitation criteria, the scoring of projects, and the selection of a final program of projects. - The Solicitation awards projects to state, county, city, and transit agency project applicants. - MnDOT works cooperatively with Council staff to ensure that projects are developed on time and as specified in the applications.
+- State and local partners are involved with the creation of the Solicitation criteria, the scoring of projects, and the selection of a final program of projects. - The Solicitation awards projects to state, regional, county, city, and transit agency project applicants. - MnDOT works cooperatively with Council staff to ensure that projects are developed on time and as specified in the applications.
 Those unable to do so are subject to the Council's Program Year and Scope Change Policies. - The Council works closely with MnDOT on the development and approval of the Highway Safety Improvement Program (HSIP) solicitation.